Cop Rock

 Cop Rock is an American police procedural musical television series created by Steven Bochco and William M. Finkelstein for ABC.
-It premiered on September 26, 1990, and broadcast eleven episodes before concluding on December 26.
-It was both a critical and commercial failure.
+It premiered on September 26, 1990, and broadcast eleven episodes before concluding on December 26, following both a critical and commercial failure.

 Premise

 Following the Los Angeles Police Department, Cop Rock features an ensemble cast of police officers and detectives as they solve crimes across the city, with the series mixing musical and choreography throughout storylines and to introduce new characters.
 In its main storyline, Captain John Hollander (Larry Joshua) investigates the involvement of Detective Vincent LaRusso (Peter Onorati) in the execution of murder suspect Tyrone Weeks (Art Kimbro).
 Subplots include Detective Ralph Ruskin's (Ron McLarty) growing jealousy of his wife Officer Vicki Quinn (Anne Bobby), and her friendship with Officer Andy Campo (David Gianopoulos); Quinn helping drug addict Patricia Spence (Kathleen Wilhoite) recover her baby which Spence had sold for $200; and the relationship between corrupt Mayor Louise Plank (Barbara Bosson) and Chief Roger Kendrick (Ronny Cox).